dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 ##### [Minimal APIs](#tab/minimal-apis)

-In minimal APIs, tags can be set using either the <xref:Microsoft.AspNetCore.Http.TagsAttribute> attribute or the <xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.WithTags%2A> extension method.
+In minimal APIs, tags can be set using either the [`[Tags]` attribute](xref:Microsoft.AspNetCore.Http.TagsAttribute) or the [`WithTags` extension method](xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.WithTags%2A).

 The following sample demonstrates the different strategies for setting tags.